- icon iconIs the federal law that allows the U.S. Government to support both national and local education goals with grants and other resources.

 - icon iconSupports college- and career-ready standards.

 - icon iconReplaces No Child Left Behind (NCLB).

-- icon iconESSA is also the third iteration, or extension, of the 1965 Elementary and Secondary Education Act.
+- icon iconESSA is also the latest iteration, or extension, of the 1965 Elementary and Secondary Education Act.

 Arizona ESSA Plan Development Timeline

 ADE's ESSA Plan Activities and Resources